The 10 Best Apps for Cyclists You Should Install Right Now!

 The Most Important App Categories

-If you expected that I would compare the apps from the same category, you are wrong.
+If you expected me to compare apps from the same category, you are mistaken.
 I decided to take it from another end.
 I selected the 8 most important app categories every cyclist should install.

 1. First Aid